Buffered Streaming Graph Partitioning: Experimental Evaluation

-\paragraph*{Results} We now present a detailed comparison of HeiStream against the state-of-the-art.
-In the results, we refer to the internal memory version of Multilevel~LDG as Multi.LDG(Int.).
-Moreover, we refer to the restreaming version of Fennel as $X$-ReFennel, in which $X$ is the number of passes over the input~graph.
-We start by looking at the particular value $k=32$.
-Table~\ref{tab:multiLDG} shows the percentage of edges cut in the partitions generated by each algorithm for the graphs in the Test Set.
-HeiStream(Int.) and HeiStream(32k) outperform all the other competitors for the majority of instances.
-First, both outperform Hashing for all graphs and LDG for $22$ out of the $26$ graphs.
-Next, they outperform Fennel in $25$ and $23$ instances, respectively.
-Against $2$-ReFennel, these marks are respectively $21$ and $18$.
-Considering only the 21 instances for which there are results reported for Multi.LDG(Int.) in literature, the algorithms HeiStream(Int.) and HeiStream(32k) compute better partitions for $19$~and~$13$ instances respectively.
+\textbf{Results.} We now present a detailed comparison of \AlgName{HeiStream} (HS) against the state-of-the-art.
+In the results, we refer to the internal memory version of \AlgName{Multilevel~LDG} as \AlgName{MLDG}(Int.).
+Moreover, we refer to the restreaming version of \AlgName{Fennel} that passes over the graph $2$ times as $2$-\AlgName{ReFennel}.
+First, we focus on $k=32$ and later on choose a much wider range for the number of blocks.
+Table~\ref{tab:multiLDG} shows the percentage of edges cut in the partitions generated by each algorithm for the graphs in the Test Set for $k=32$. \AlgName{HeiStream}(Int.) and \AlgName{HeiStream}(32k) outperform all the other competitors for the majority of instances.
+First, both outperform \AlgName{Hashing} for all graphs and \AlgName{LDG} for $23$ out of the $26$ graphs.
+Next, both outperform \AlgName{Fennel} in $24$ instances.
+The algorithm $2$-\AlgName{ReFennel} is outperformed by \AlgName{HeiStream}(Int.) and \AlgName{HeiStream}(32k) in $24$ and $17$ instances, respectively.
+Considering only the 21 instances for which there are results reported for \AlgName{Multi.LDG}(Int.) in literature, the algorithms \AlgName{HeiStream}(Int.) and \AlgName{HeiStream}(32k) compute better partitions for $18$~and~$14$ instances respectively.

-For a closer comparison against Multi.LDG(Int.), we show Figure~\ref{fig:multiLDG}.
-We plot edge-cut values for Multi.LDG(Int.) based on results graphically reported in~\cite{jafari2021fast}.
-In this figure, we show of HeiStream(Int.) and HeiStream(32k) for $5$ particular graphs with $k=4,8,16,32,64,128$.
-For all these instances, HeiStream(Int.) outperforms Multi.LDG(Int.) by a considerable margin.
-Observe that HeiStream(32k), a setup of HeiStream with a relatively small buffer size, outperforms the \emph{internal memory} version of Multilevel~LDG for the majority of instances.
-In light of that, we omit comparisons against buffered versions of Multilevel~LDG, which produces solutions of lower quality than the internal memory version.
-Finally, we stress again that we cannot show direct running time comparisons since we cannot run both algorithms under the same computational conditions.

-We ran wider experiments over our whole Test Set for for $127$ different values of $k$.
-To this end, we present Figure~\ref{fig:one-pass}, in which we plot a quality improvement plot over Fennel, a running time ration plot, and performance profiles for solution quality and running~time.